sumithemmadi/dialogflow-php/README.md

 composer require google/cloud-dialogflow
 ```

+## Download the Google Account Credentials
-## Download the client secret JSON file for your v2 Dialogflow agent into the quickstart folder
+- Download the Google Account Credentials JSON file for your v2 Dialogflow agent into the diaglogflow-php folder

-2.1 Make sure v2 API is enabled
+- Make sure v2 API is enabled

-2.2 Click on the service account email address
+- Click on the service account email address.

-You will be taken to the Google Cloud Console.
+- You will be taken to the Google Cloud Console.

-2.3 Click on the Create Service Account link at the top of the console menu
+- Click on the Create Service Account link at the top of the console menu

-2.4 Provide a suitable name for the service account
+- Provide a suitable name for the service account

-2.5 Select Project -> Owner in the Role dropdown box
+- Select Project -> Owner in the Role dropdown box

-2.6 Make sure you check the Furnish a new private key box.
+- Make sure you check the Furnish a new private key box.
 Keep the key type as JSON

-2.7 Click on the create link
+- Click on the create link

-2.8 You will be prompted to save the client secret JSON file.
-Save the file as client-secret.json to the quickstart folder you just created
+- You will be prompted to save the Google Account Credentials JSON file.
+Save the file as `service-account-file.json` to the dialogflow-php folder.

 ##usage
 -  Create a `config.json`  file with below file contents.
 ```json